History of self-driving cars: 1920s

 In July 1925, Houdina Radio Control first demonstrated the radio-controlled "American Wonder" on New York City streets.
 The car was a 1926 Chandler that was equipped with a transmitting antenna on the tonneau and was operated by a person in another car that followed it.
 The radio-controlled car "barely missed trucks, automobiles, and a milk wagon, finally crashing into a sedan."
 In January 1927, after namesake Houdina reportedly left Indianapolis without paying some of his workers, a story was circulated that the "radio control" was actually being done by a person hidden in the car.

 Reports of demonstrations of a "phantom motor car" or "phantom auto" in December 1926 in Milwaukee, Wisconsin, and in June 1932 in Fredericksburg, Virginia, do not mention Houdina (the person or the company), although the described capabilities of the car were consistent with the Houdina vehicle.

 1930s

 An early depiction of automated guided cars was Norman Bel Geddes's Futurama exhibit sponsored by General Motors at the 1939 World's Fair, which showed radio-controlled electric cars propelled by electromagnetic fields generated by circuits embedded in the roadway.

 Bel Geddes later outlined his vision in his book Magic Motorways (1940), promoting advances in highway design and transportation, foreshadowing the Interstate Highway System, and arguing that humans should be removed from the process of driving.
 Bel Geddes predicted that these advances would be a reality in 1960.

+1940s

+Development of advanced driver assistance systems (ADAS) began after WWII, with the first such system being cruise control, invented in 1948.
+Subsequent technologies such as Forward Collision Warning (FCW) and Lane Departure Warning (LDW) formed part of the definition of self-driving vehicles in later years.